nirow1010/Devour-the-Earth/README.md

 ## Core Systems & Mechanics

-In *Devour the Earth*, each run (invasion) is a single, expendable hive mind attempting to break through Earth's defenses.
+In *Devour the Earth*, each run (invasion) is a single, expendable hive mind entity attempting to break through Earth's defenses.
 Individual entities are inherently weak, so failure is expected.
 The primary objective during an invasion is to damage the Earth by firing at it while surviving waves of defending ships.
 Earth's health is represented by a global HP bar.

 ### Assimilation